One of the most important lifestyle and business centres in Greater Sydney.

 “The Joan is the heart of the creative west.
 Where arts and culture meets community, where we make art, love art and share art.
 Fine music, contemporary music; all kinds of drama, dance, installation, mixed media, ideas, circus and song.
 It’s all part of our story at The Joan.”

 Penrith’s great outdoors

-Penrith has both the Nepean River and Penrith Lakes, providing more fresh water related activities than anywhere else in Greater Sydney.
+Penrith has both the Nepean River and Penrith Lakes, providing more fresh water-related activities than anywhere else in Greater Sydney.

-The Sydney International Regatta Centre at Penrith Lakes was the venue for the rowing and canoeing events in the 2000 Sydney Olympics.
+The venue for the rowing and canoeing events in the 2000 Sydney Olympics.

 Now it’s Penrith’s leading venue for events and outdoor recreation.
 This year it will be hosting the highly prestigious Samsung World Rowing Cup, Australia’s first international rowing event since the Sydney Olympics.
-At the Regatta Centre you can enjoy a 5km cycling and walking track around the main lake, picnic grounds, sky diving, canoeing and bike hire.
+At the Regatta Centre, you can enjoy a 5km cycling and walking track around the main lake, picnic grounds, sky diving, canoeing and bike hire.

 As well as rowing regattas, it hosts dragon boat races, triathlons and other sporting events.

-Penrith Whitewater Stadium is the place to go for the thrilling sport of whitewater rafting and kayaking.
+The place to go for the thrilling sport of whitewater rafting and kayaking.

 Most fit people can enjoy this activity.
 This was the venue for canoe slalom in the 2000 Sydney Olympics.
 Bookings essential.